Since 2012, Whalley WorkBC Employment Services has been dedicated to help job seekers find employment.

 Need help with your BCeID application?
 Click here to watch a video.

-Fully staffed self-serve resource centre for independent job search activities, providing computers and internet access, printers, telephones, fax machines, photocopier and scanning services.
+A self-serve resource centre for independent job search activities, providing computers and internet access, printers, telephones, fax machines, photocopier and scanning services.
 As well as a variety of job search resources and access to community service resource information.

 JOB SEARCH & WORKSHOPS